 This course was designed to give the clinician a practical approach to advanced spinal mobilization and spinal manipulation.
-At the completion of this course, each student should feel comfortable with advance spinal techniques that they can start using on Monday morning.
+At the completion of this course, each student should feel comfortable with advanced spinal techniques that they can start using on Monday morning.

-Course material will include an overview of anatomy, normal and abnormal biomechanics, evaluation of the spinal and techniques for advance spinal mobilizations and spinal manipulations.
+Course material will include an overview of anatomy, normal and abnormal biomechanics, evaluation of the spine, and techniques for advanced spinal mobilizations and spinal manipulations.

-Clinicians will develop an understanding of when to choose a spinal mobilization versus a manipulation, and proficiency in advanced spinal techniques.
+Clinicians will develop an understanding of when to choose a spinal mobilization versus a manipulation, and a proficiency in advanced spinal techniques.

-As with all of our manual therapy courses, this seminar will follow a progression of principles that will be reinforced throughout the two days.
-This course is at least 75% hands-on lab, and will give the clinician hands-on skills they use immediately upon their return to the clinical setting.
+As with all of our manual therapy courses, this seminar will follow a progression of principles that will be reinforced throughout the 16 hours.
+This course is at least 75% hands-on lab, and will give the clinician hands-on skills they can use immediately upon their return to the clinical setting.

 Advanced Spine Schedule